Glossary hero image

 1. Nutritional Deficiencies arise when the body lacks essential nutrients, affecting energy levels, immunity, and overall health.

-2. Common Deficiencies include vitamin D, iron, B12, and calcium, but they can be prevented through a nutrient-rich diet and supplementation, if deemed necessary.
+2. Common Deficiencies include vitamin D, iron, B12, and calcium, but they can be prevented through a nutrient-rich diet and supplementation when necessary.

 Nutrients are essential for growth, energy production, and overall health.
 When the body doesn’t get enough of certain vitamins or minerals, nutritional deficiencies can occur, leading to fatigue, weakened immunity, and chronic health issues.

 Deficiencies can result from poor diet, malabsorption issues, or medical conditions.
-Recognising the signs early and making dietary changes can prevent long-term health complications.
+Recognizing the signs early and making dietary changes can prevent long-term health complications.

 What Is Nutritional Deficiency?